karankumbhar90291571/KaranKumbhar-Street-Racing-AR-VR/README.md

 C#

-Git & GitHub
+Git and GitHub

-📂 Project Structure
+Project Structure
-Assets/           → 3D models, scripts, scenes, materials
+Assets/           - Scenes, scripts, and 3D assets
-Packages/         → Unity packages & dependencies
+Packages/         - Unity dependencies
-ProjectSettings/  → Unity project configuration
+ProjectSettings/  - Unity configuration files

-▶️ How to Run the Project
+How to Run the Project

 Install Unity Hub

-Open Unity Hub → Click Open → Select this project folder
+Open Unity Hub and select Open

+Choose this project folder

-Make sure required XR packages are installed
+Install required XR packages if prompted

-Connect AR/VR supported device (or use simulator)
+Connect a supported AR/VR device or use a simulator

-Click ▶️ Play
+Press Play to run the project

-📸 Screenshots / Demo
+Screenshots or Demo

-(Add screenshots or a video link here)

-Example:

-/Screenshots
-/demo-video-link

-🎯 Learning Outcomes
+Screenshots and demo videos can be added here.

+What I Learned

-Hands-on experience with AR/VR development
+Fundamentals of AR/VR application development

 Working with XR Interaction Toolkit

-Managing large projects using Git & GitHub

-Designing immersive 3D interactive environments
+Creating interactive 3D environments

+Using GitHub for real-world version control

-👤 Developer
+Developer

 Karan Kumbhar
 GitHub: https://github.com/karankumbhar90291571